galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

  2. taxonomy ID
  3. taxonomic level: K_kingdom, P_phylum, C_class, O_order, F_family, G_genus, and S_species
  4. reads assigned by Kraken
- 5. additional reads added by Bracken: In order to estimate species abundance, Bracken reestimates the reads assigned by Kraken to improve the result.
+ 5. additional reads added by Bracken: In order to estimate species abundance, Bracken reestimates the reads assigned by Kraken using bayesian reestimation.
 For details on the procedure, have a look into the [Bracken publication](https://peerj.com/articles/cs-104/).
  6.  sum of column 4 and column 5
  7. fraction of the reads assigned to the particular species and the total reads